nickdelnano/recently-played-playlists-parser/README.md

 WHERE num_plays > 1 ORDER BY num_plays DESC LIMIT 100
 ```

-Another example: 50 most played songs between Jan 1 2017 - Jan 1 2018, that are not saved in your library -- maybe you wish these were in your library, but you have forgotten to add them!
+50 most played songs between Jan 1 2017 - Jan 1 2018, that are not saved in your library -- maybe you wish these were in your library, but you have forgotten to add them!
 ```
 let toks = [Tok_Playlist; Tok_Time_Begin("1483272000"); Tok_Time_End("1514808000"); Tok_Saved(0); Tok_Comparator(2); Tok_Count(1); Tok_Limit(50); Tok_Filter_End; Tok_End];;
 ```